igatitech/GSSqliteGlobal/README.md

     ![alt text](https://github.com/igatitech/GSSqliteGlobal/blob/master/Resources/BridgingHeaderPath.png)

-    - **@note:** It is important to begin your directory path with "$(SRCROOT), so in future if you move your project to some other machine or directory, it will automatically update the path"
+    - **@note:** It is important to begin your directory path with "$(SRCROOT)", so in future if you move your project to some other machine or directory, it will automatically update the path"

 ### AppDelegate.swift